How To Be a Strong Applicant FAQs

 How do I know which people to email about an opening in their lab/team?

 There is no right or wrong method.
 Perhaps make initial contact with someone in the lab and make enquiries.
 They will be able to put you in contact with the right person about vacancies.
 Sometimes it's very helpful to speak to other PhD students for example; you can find out what it's like to work in that lab.

-Should my referee be from my MSc programme, or it can be from my BSc?
+Should my referee be from my MSc programme, or can they be from my BSc?

-Your referees should be people who know you, therefore rather than two referees from your MSc which you have perhaps only recently started, it's far better for at least one of these to be from someone who knows you from the BSc.
+Your referees should be people that know you and that you have spoken with, therefore rather than two referees from your MSc which you have perhaps only recently started, it's far better for at least one of these to be from someone who knows you from the BSc.

 If I am applying for multiple PhD programmes should I use different references for each application?

 Not necessarily, it would be fine to use the same referees.
 It is accepted that candidates will apply to several different programmes, and that is fine.